The BEST Mashed Potatoes

 Ingredients for Mashed Potatoes

-- Yukon gold potatoes – You could substitute russets, make sure they are scrubbed well and you can leave the skin on if desired
+- Yukon gold potatoes – You could substitute russet potatoes, just make sure they are scrubbed well before using.
+Red potatoes work too!

-- Butter – We used salted butter at room temperature to melt into the potatoes as we mashed them, a little extra can be put on top of the potatoes at the end.
+- Butter – We used salted butter at room temperature to melt into the potatoes as we mashed them.
+A little extra can be put on top of the potatoes at the end.
+If you use unsalted butter, your mashed potatoes may need more salt.

 - Milk – Make sure it is warm to help the potatoes stay warm while mashing.